 Cooking in today’s times are much different than our parents.
 In fact, most busy young professionals are parents leave the cooking to the pros — and in today’s world, that means meal kit services or restaurants.
+But adding some cooking short cuts may help ease meal prep.
 While meal kits offer the benefit of a fully assembled, gourmet meal, and may fare better in the nutrition department, you’re still in the kitchen doing the cooking, just with less prep time.
-Adding cooking shortcuts will reduce prep time.

 According to a survey by Money.com, roughly 29 percent of millennials and 26 percent of Gen. Xers have tried meal kit services, compared to 12 percent of those over 45.
 The same survey said while many try the services, they quit mainly due to the expense, and those most apt to try meal kit services brought home more than a$100,000 a year.